- Google Chrome might not be loading pages properly because of several possible firewall issues.

-- Press Ctrl + Shift + Esc to launch the Task Manager.
+- Press Ctrl + Shift + Esc and launch the Windows Task Manager.

-- In the Task Manager window, click on Google Chrome and then click on End Process.
+- In the Task Manager window, click on Google Chrome and End Process.

 - Now, restart your PC.

-- After restarting your PC, you can then launch Google Chrome and check if the pages are loading properly.
+- After restarting your PC, you can launch Google Chrome and check if the pages are loading correctly.